mutterer/CNRS_logo/README.md

 # CNRS Logo

-A Processing interactive demo exploring CNRS logo.
+A Processing interactive demo exploring the shape of CNRS logo.

 Based on https://arxiv.org/abs/0810.3082 by Didier Henrion.